-Both personal and professional growth has always involved pushing through difficult times, exploring new opportunities, failing at times and learning from mistakes.
-According to Stanford Psychologist, Carol Dwech, this is known as having a "growth" mindset.
+Both personal and professional growth have always involved pushing through difficult times, exploring new opportunities, failing at times and learning from mistakes.
+This is known as having a "growth" mindset.

-Here, we'll cover what a growth mindset is, what it means to have one and how you can switch from a fixed mindset to a growth.
+In this post, we'll cover what a growth mindset is, what it means to have one in the workplace, and how you can switch from a fixed to a growth mindset with workplace examples.
 Read on for more.

 What is Meant by a Fixed and Growth Mindset?